 If you already have internship or part-time job experiences, you may include them in this section.
 Alternatively, you can highlight your volunteer experience, academic achievements and extracurricular activities.

-Examples of Professional Experiences for Resumes for Student Beginner/Junior
+Examples of Professional Experiences Beginner/Junior Resume for a Student

 Have you been volunteering lately?
 Do you have personal achievements that are relevant to the job post?
 An entry level job doesn’t necessarily require actual work experience.
 Highlight what you have done so far instead.